arthurcrawford/deb-build/deb-tutorial.md

 Following the changelog update, we need to rebuild the package:

-    # cd /root/src/hello-world
+    # cd /root/src/package-a
     # dpkg-buildpackage

 This will build the new version of the `.deb` package which we will now add to the repo as follows:

-    # aptly repo add acme /root/src/hello-world_2.0.0_all.deb
+    # aptly repo add a4pizza-testing /root/src/package-a_2.0.0_all.deb

 Aptly now requires us to re-publish or update the repo.

     # aptly -architectures=amd64 publish update --skip-signing=true testing

-We can now do an `apt-get update` and then check using `apt-get install -s` to just see whether it thinks there is actually a new version of `hello-world` to upgrade to.
+We can now do an `apt update` and then check using `apt-get install -s` to just see whether it thinks there is actually a new version of `package-a` to upgrade to.
 The `-s` means that only a simulation is done; no action is taken but it prints out what would happen if you removed the `-s`:

 ```
-# apt-get update && apt-get install -s hello-world
+# apt-get update && apt-get install -s package-a
 Reading package lists...
 Done
 Building dependency tree
 Reading state information...
 Done
 The following packages will be upgraded:
-  hello-world
+  package-a
-1 upgraded, 0 newly installed, 0 to remove and 5 not upgraded.
+1 upgraded, 0 newly installed, 0 to remove and 10 not upgraded.
-Inst hello-world [1.0.0] (2.0.0 . testing:testing [all])
+Inst package-a [1.0.0] (2.0.0 . testing:testing [all])
-Conf hello-world (2.0.0 . testing:testing [all])
+Conf package-a (2.0.0 . testing:testing [all])
 ```

 We can see from this that there is a version 2.0.0 to upgrade to.
 Now we can do the version upgrade for real and watch what happens:

 ```
-# apt-get install hello-world
+# apt-get install package-a
 Reading package lists...
 Done
 Building dependency tree
 Reading state information...
 Done
 The following packages will be upgraded:
-  hello-world
+  package-a
-1 upgraded, 0 newly installed, 0 to remove and 5 not upgraded.
+1 upgraded, 0 newly installed, 0 to remove and 10 not upgraded.
-Need to get 3844 B of archives.
+Need to get 4048 B of archives.
 After this operation, 0 B of additional disk space will be used.
 WARNING: The following packages cannot be authenticated!
-  hello-world
+  package-a
 Install these packages without verification? [y/N] y
-Get:1 http://localhost:8080/ testing/main hello-world all 2.0.0 [3844 B]
+Get:1 http://localhost:8080/ testing/main package-a all 2.0.0 [4048 B]
-Fetched 3844 B in 0s (0 B/s)
+Fetched 4048 B in 0s (0 B/s)
 (Reading database ...
 24813 files and directories currently installed.)
-Preparing to unpack .../hello-world_2.0.0_all.deb ...
+Preparing to unpack .../package-a_2.0.0_all.deb ...
-Unpacking hello-world (2.0.0) over (1.0.0) ...
+Unpacking package-a (2.0.0) over (1.0.0) ...
 Processing triggers for man-db (2.6.7.1-1ubuntu1) ...
-Setting up hello-world (2.0.0) ...
+Setting up package-a (2.0.0) ...
 ```

 Prove to ourselves that the upgrade happened:

-    # hello-world
+    # package-a
-    Hello there 2!
+    Hello from package-a v2!

 Oops!
 We made a terrible mistake and want to *downgrade* back to version 1.0.0.
 Well first we can validate what versions there are available using `apt-cache`:

 ```
-# apt-cache showpkg hello-world
+# apt-cache showpkg package-a
-Package: hello-world
+Package: package-a
 Versions:
 2.0.0 (/var/lib/apt/lists/localhost:8080_dists_testing_main_binary-amd64_Packages.gz) (/var/lib/dpkg/status)
  Description Language:
                  File: /var/lib/apt/lists/localhost:8080_dists_testing_main_binary-amd64_Packages.gz
-                  MD5: 9b7c7112ac3c351a6af7df35a47c3514
+                  MD5: 122e12a8e05a99aa38e324a49f6fd934

 1.0.0 (/var/lib/apt/lists/localhost:8080_dists_testing_main_binary-amd64_Packages.gz)
  Description Language:
                  File: /var/lib/apt/lists/localhost:8080_dists_testing_main_binary-amd64_Packages.gz
-                  MD5: 9b7c7112ac3c351a6af7df35a47c3514
+                  MD5: 122e12a8e05a99aa38e324a49f6fd934

 Reverse Depends:
+  package-b,package-a 1.0.0
 Dependencies:
 2.0.0 -
 1.0.0 -